-- Table Statistics and Column Statistics.
+- Overview of Table Statistics and Overview of Column Statistics.
 Gathering table and column statistics, using the COMPUTE STATS statement, helps Impala automatically optimize the performance for join queries, without requiring changes to SQL query statements.
 (This process is greatly simplified in Impala 1.2.2 and higher, because the COMPUTE STATS statement gathers both kinds of statistics in one operation, and does not require any setup and configuration as was previously necessary for the ANALYZE TABLE statement in Hive.)

 - Testing Impala Performance.
 Do some post-setup testing to ensure Impala is using optimal settings for performance, before conducting any benchmark tests.

 - Benchmarking Impala Queries.
 The configuration and sample data that you use for initial experiments with Impala is often not appropriate for doing performance tests.

 - Controlling Impala Resource Usage.
 The more memory Impala can utilize, the better query performance you can expect.
 In a cluster running other kinds of workloads as well, you must make tradeoffs to make sure all Hadoop components have enough memory to perform well, so you might cap the memory that Impala can use.